MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 }
 ```

 The code for unliking a post is mostly the same for liking a post.
 However instead of setting the value of the location to true, we set it to `nil` to delete the current node at that location.
-You could have also used the `removeValue(completionBlock:)` method of `FIRDatabaseReference` to delete the like object in our database.
+You could have also used the `removeValue(completionBlock:)` method of `DatabaseReference` to delete the like object in our database.

 At this point, we've created our first two service methods in our `LikeService`.
 We can use these methods to like and unlike posts.
 To complete the implementation of our like service, we'll need to add a `like_count` that we can increment and decrement whenever a post is liked / unliked.